List of toll roads in Florida

 As of May 2025, the state of Florida contains 29 toll roads, 8 tolled express lanes, and 13 toll bridges totaling 734 mi.

 Toll roads in the state can be operated by the state government (through Florida's Turnpike Enterprise), a local tolling authority (such as Central Florida Expressway Authority, Greater Miami Expressway Agency, or Tampa Hillsborough Expressway Authority), or a county government.
 Toll roads that are part of the Florida State Highway System (i.e. are numbered state roads) have a unique shield indicating their status as toll roads.

-Almost all toll facilities Florida accept payment via electronic toll collection (ETC).
+Almost all toll facilities Florida accept payment via toll-by-plate or electronic toll collection (ETC).
 (Note: Two toll bridges (Hammock Dunes Bridge and Gasparilla Island Bridge) only accept cash tolls) There are three ETC systems in Florida: SunPass (operated by Florida's Turnpike Enterprise), E-PASS (operated by Central Florida Expressway Authority), and LeeWay (operated by Lee County).
 These systems are fully interoperable within Florida, though support for and by ETC systems in other states (such as E-ZPass) varies.
-Toll roads in the state have also historically supported cash tolls, but this is being phased out in favor of open road tolling and pay-by-plate.
+Cash tolls in the state have been phased out on all toll roads and all but three toll bridges.